Browsed by

 Alongside the scaly-breasted munia were bronze mannikins.
 Similar in size to the munias, these little ones hail from Africa.
 These birds have a distinctively dark head, brown back, and bright white breast/underparts.
 Apparently both these birds are captured for the pet trade.

-Pin-Tailed Whydah, Orange County, 2018
+Pin-tailed Whydah, Orange County, 2018

 Other non-native species in Orange County include the Japanese white eye with its heavy bold white eye ring, the pin-tailed whydah with its orange beak and long black tail, and the Egyptian goose with deeply pink legs and chocolate melting around its eye.